Museum for German History: Temporary exhibitions

-Others included "Weapons and Uniforms of History" to mark the return of confiscated weapons stocks by the Soviet Union or “W. I. Lenin and the German Workers' Movement”.
+Others included "Weapons and Uniforms of History" to mark the return of confiscated weapons stocks by the Soviet Union or “V. I. Lenin and the German Workers' Movement”.

 The GDR leadership intended the temporary exhibitions to have an even greater political impact than the museum's permanent displays.
 Until the 1970s they aimed to present progressive traditions in what was then West and East Germany but during the 1980s they became more internationalist, interpreting German history in the context of socialism's international development.
 The Luther exhibition in 1983 was significant in significant for the change in how history was presented in the GDR, including non-socialist aspects.
 Ninety-five special exhibitions had been designed by 1987, along with 107 touring exhibitions for abroad and 140 travelling exhibitions which toured the GDR and overseas.